catherinepollard/futurenhs-platform/docs/architecture/decisions/0005-platform-base.md

 Risks

-- More features than we need leads to cognitive overhead for users and developers.
+- Redundant features add cognitive overhead for users and developers.
 - Initial overhead for understanding code base.
 - Need to add "workspace" functionality, which could be invasive.